Henry Ernest Atkins: Chess career

 After the 1911 Championship, Atkins retired completely from tournament chess for the next 11 years.
 He later remarked, "I really can't say why I didn't play after 1911 for so many years."
 He had agreed to play in the 1919 Hastings Victory Congress, but withdrew at the last moment "by doctor's orders".
 In 1922, a major international tournament was organized in London, the first in almost a quarter of a century; many of the world's leading players agreed to compete, such as newly crowned World Champion José Raúl Capablanca, Alexander Alekhine, and Akiba Rubinstein.
 Despite his long layoff from the game, Atkins was also invited, and agreed to play.
 After such a long hiatus, he unsurprisingly had a disappointing tournament, scoring only 6/15 and finishing 10th out of 16 players.
 He finished just outside the prize list, for the first and only time in his career.
 However, did have the consolation of claiming among his victims Rubinstein and Savielly Tartakower.

-His appetite for competition having been stirred, he returned to the British Championship, playing at Southport 1924.
+His appetite for competition having been stirred, he returned to the British Championship, playing at Southport in 1924.
 This time he showed his old form, winning his eighth championship with his usual score of 8.5/11.
 The following year, he exceeded himself, winning at Stratford-on-Avon with his best-ever score of 9.5/11 (8 wins, 3 draws).
 His final Championship appearance was in 1937, when he tied for third at the age of 65.

 Atkins also represented England at the Chess Olympiads of 1927 and 1935.
 Playing first board for England in the London 1927 Olympiad, he scored 3 wins, 8 draws, and 1 loss (58.4%), leading the English team to what author Árpád Földeák calls an "unexpected but well deserved" third-place finish.
 England did not place this high again until Haifa 1976.
 At age 63, he played fourth board for England at the Warsaw 1935 Olympiad, scoring 3 wins, 6 draws, and 4 losses (46.2%).

 G. H. Diggle recollected of Atkins: